spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

         - Leave `Multiple conditions` alone.
 This is a short-cut for those who can set up MATAB data structures.
         - Leave `Regressors` alone.
 This allows additional confounding effects to be included in the model.
 A potentia use case might be to ignore a corrupted time point by including a vector of all zeros - apart from a `1` corresponding to the time point to ignore.
         - Double-click `Multiple regressors` and specify the text file containing the estimated motion parameters for the first fMRI run (`func/rp_sub-XX_ses-mri_task-facerecognition_run-01_bold.txt`).
 This is to remove variance that has a simple linear relationship with head motion.
         - `High-pass filter` can be left at the default setting of `128` seconds.
 This specifies how many cosine basis functions should be included to model out slow drifts over time.
-Although included in the multiple regression, these basis functions are not dispayed by SPM.
+Although included in the multiple regression, these basis functions are not displayed by SPM.
     - Now you need to specify a similar set of information for the second fMRI run.
 This should be straightforward, but if there were nine runs, you would begin to see why scripting could be useful.
 - Ignore `Factorial design`.
 - Click on `Basis Functions` and choose